Faith Walker has been living in Israel since November of 2016. The vision for Mission Discipleship in Israel includes the following:

 Mission Discipleship’s Israel Mandate

-- Israel tours: service and prayer missions targeting Matthew 25:35-36 ministry in the Land of Israel
+- Prayer Missions in the Land of Israel

-- Creation and release of discipleship material in English and Hebrew (articles, books and e-books) addressing crucial concerns relative to Israel, the Church and reaching the Jewish People with the Good News of their Messiah
+- Creation and release of Discipleship Material in English and Hebrew (articles, books and e-books) addressing crucial concerns relative to Israel, the Church and reaching People with the Good News of the Messiah

-- Financial partnerships with Israeli ministries on the cutting edge of ministry in the Land of Israel; and Ministries outside of the Land of Israel who want to actively take part in what the Lord is doing in Israel
+- Financial Partnerships with Israeli ministries on the cutting edge of ministry in the Land of Israel; and Ministries outside of the Land of Israel who want to actively take part in what the Lord is doing in Israel

 STORIES FROM THE LAND